 To promote the environmental and social characteristics, the Fund applies ESG assessment criteria, ESG screening criteria and promotes good governance including social factors.
 In addition, the fund committed to consider the following PAIs within the investment process: PAI 1: GHG emissions (scope 1 and 2), PAI 10: Violations of the UN Global Compact (UNGC) principles and Organisation for Economic Cooperation and Development (OECD) Guidelines for Multinational Enterprises and PAI 14: Exposure to controversial weapons (anti-personnel mines, cluster munitions, chemical weapons and biological weapons).
-The fund has also engaged with issuers on relevant environmental or social topics which include Climate change, Human Rights, and Corporate Governance: 1) Recruit Holdings - Recruit continues to be one of the most progressive companies in terms of ESG management.
-The company is now working with their partners to reduce emissions are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 22/852.
+The fund has also engaged with issuers on relevant environmental or social topics which include Labour Management and Corporate Governance: 1) Zhejiang Shuanghuan - We discussed a range of ESG issues at our recent meeting.
+Reassuringly, staff attrition levels are low, and the company uses ESOPs to retain talent.
+3) SITC - SITC are are sustainable investments with an environmental objective that do not take into account the criteria for environmentally sustainable economic activities under Regulation (EU) 22/852.